 - Account expansion: it is a value that simulates the increase of ARPA.
 You can set a fixed sum in this box.
-For example, an account expansion of $10 means that each of your customers will py $10 more each month.
-If they started by paying $100 during the first month, they will pay $110 in the second, $120 in the third and so on.
+For example, an account expansion of $10 means that each of your customers will pay an additional $10 each month.
+If they started by paying $100 for the first month, they will pay $110 in the second, $120 in the third and so on.

 Customer lifetime value formula